Mitch Richling: Electronics FAQ

 For me, a dedicated space is a must, but it can be pretty small.

 For years I had a dedicated electronics workbench with enough rack space to provide all my equipment a permanent home.
 It was nice to have all the test equipment at the ready, but it chewed up more than 10 feet of wall space.
-I found myself wanting to reuse that space for things fundamentally incompatible with delicate test equipment – painting, grinding, etc. When I moved into a new place I decided to switch things up.
+I found myself wanting to reuse that space for things fundamentally incompatible with delicate test equipment – painting, grinding, etc. When I moved to a new place I decided to switch things up.
 The idea was a much smaller bench with a shifting set of test equipment suited to whatever I was working on at the moment.

-1.2.
+2.2.
 Any suggestions on bench setup?

-1.2.1.
+2.2.1.
 Think About Equipment Depth

 Bench gear is frequently designed to be rack mounted, and thus can be much deeper than you might expect.
 My main bench DMM needs 17 inches with cables attached.
 Vintage equipment, like old oscilloscopes, can chew up even more space.
-This means typical 1 foot shelves are not deep enough for test equipment, and 3 foot deep tables will feel pretty cramped.
+This means typical 1 foot shelves are not deep enough for test equipment, and 3 foot deep tables feel pretty cramped.
 One trick is to place a shelving unit behind a standard table with one of the shelves at table height – thus extending the table surface.
 You can then put really deep gear on the shelf/table surface, and shorter gear on higher shelves.
 Commercial wire shelving units come in 24 & 30" depths, and do a great job dissipating heat from test equipment.

-1.2.2.
+2.2.2.
 Ergonomics: Bench Surface & Shelves

 Using test equipment elevated high above the work surface can lead to arm and back fatigue after long hours.
 It is also annoying switching focus from close up work on the bench surface to equipment on a shelf.
 On my bench the most used test gear is directly on the bench surface, and I have elevated the entire work surface quite a bit higher than my computer desk.
 This works really well for me.
 My advice is to experiment, and figure out what works best for you.
 Adjustable height workbenches are a bit more expensive, but they are super nice.

-1.2.3.
+2.2.3.
 Ergonomics: Chairs!

 Don't underestimate the value of a good, ergonomic chair!